abhishekarya1/Hash-Define-myNotes/content/java/oop.md

 String name = "John";
 //setter
 void setFoo(String name){
-	this.name = name;			// set to instance
+	this.name = name;			// set to instance variable
 }

 // we can use this just like a reference variable - pass in method arguments, call methods using it, we can even use "return this"